socfortress/LINUX-UFW-IP-BLOCK-COPILOT-ACTION/README.md

-## Block-IP
+## UFW-Block-Ip.sh

 This script blocks a specified IP address using UFW (Uncomplicated Firewall), providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.

 ### Overview

-The `Block-IP` script checks if an IP address is already blocked by UFW and adds a deny rule if not present.
+The `UFW-Block-Ip.sh` script checks if an IP address is already blocked by UFW and adds a deny rule if not present.
 It logs all actions and outputs the result in JSON format for active response workflows.

 ### Script Details